zendbit/nim_zfcore/README.md

+# This page is deprecated, and merged to [Katalis framework](https://github.com/zendbit/katalis)

 # zfcore
 zfcore is high performance http server and web framework for nim lang we replace asynchttpserver with zfblast server https://github.com/zendbit/nim.zfblast